Guillerbr/Tupan/Readme.md

 ## After creating your admin account

-     In the userController file change line 33 to:
+     In the server/controllers file userController change line 33 to:

      const newUser = new User ({email, password: hashedPassword, role: "basic"});